Core

 stream_chunk_builder(r)

-Otters are * charismatic members of the weasel family, found on every continent except Australia and Antarctica. * * There are 13-14 species in total, ranging from the small-clawed otter to the giant otter.
+What they are: * Otters are members of the weasel family found on every continent except Australia and Antarctica. * Thirteen different species exist around the globe.

 • id: chatcmpl-xxx